 - We will keep applying every year, but that doesn’t mean we will always be selected.
-If selected, we don’t know the number of slots we will get till the student selection process ends.
-However, it’s our intention to keep the process fair for the suborganisations and students.
+If selected, we don’t know the number of slots we will get till the contributor selection process ends.
+However, it’s our intention to keep the process fair for the suborganisations and contributors.

 I want to propose a new sub-org, what do I do?

 Then, you need to be a member of the OpenAstronomy team.
 That process

 is simple (and free!).
 You need to be an open-development organisation

 and be related with astronomy.
 Then make a pull-request to our repository

 Follow the instructions in the example at the bottom of the

 The steering council will review your application and give you feedback.

 Once a member, you can start the path to participate on GSoC!
 First you should get familiarised with the program, Google’s mentor guide is a wonderful resource with detailed information of every aspect of it.
 You need the following: